bigdreamsweb3/ChainPay-Africa/README.md

 ## 🚧 Roadmap

 - [x] **Build Next.js frontend**: Design and implement the user interface for interacting with the platform.
-- [ ] **Develop smart contract**: The core functionality of the decentralized bill payment system.
-- [ ] **Integrate wallet connections**: Enable users to connect MetaMask, WalletConnect, and other wallets to the platform.
+- [x] **Integrate wallet connections**: Enable users to connect MetaMask, WalletConnect, and other wallets to the platform.
+- [x] **Develop smart contract**: The core functionality of the decentralized bill payment system.
+- [x] **Deploy smart contract on CrossFi Chain**: The contract is now live on the CrossFi Chain testnet.
 - [ ] **Enable bill payment transactions**: Integrate service providers (e.g., utilities, internet) to allow bill payments through the platform.
-- [ ] **Deploy live on CrossFi Chain**: Launch the platform on the mainnet for live use.
+- [ ] **Mainnet Deployment**: Deploy the contract on the CrossFi mainnet for full production use.
+- [ ] **Expand Crypto Payment Support**: Add support for more cryptocurrencies.
+- [ ] **User Dashboard & Analytics**: Implement a dashboard for users to track their bill payment history and analytics.
+- [ ] **Mobile App Development**: Develop a mobile application for enhanced accessibility.
+- [ ] **Partnerships & Integrations**: Collaborate with more service providers to expand bill payment options.

 ---